Copenhaver History, Family Crest & Coats of Arms

 The surname Copenhaver was first found in the Baden region, where Zinken Koppenhöfen, the first recorded bearer of the name, was living in 1387.
 The young Copenhaver family was instrumental during these early years, playing an important role in the development of medieval Swabian society.

-Important Dates for the Copenhaver family
+Early History of the Copenhaver family

 This web page shows only a small excerpt of our Copenhaver research.
 Another 86 words (6 lines of text) covering the years 1387 and 1573 are included under the topic Early Copenhaver History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Koppenhöfer, Koppenhöffer, Koppenhofer, Koppenhoffer, Koppenhoefer, Koppenhoeffer, Koppenhoefen, Koppenhöfen, Koppenheffer, Copenhöfer, Coppenheffer, Copenhaver, Coppenhaver, Copenhoffer, Copenheffer and many more.

 Early Notables of the Copenhaver family (pre 1700)